rsdoiel/rsdoiel.github.io/blog/2023/01/03/sql-to-csv-a-missing-datatool.md

 I hope to experiment with this approach in the next release of [datatools](https://github.com/caltechlibrary/datatools), an open source project maintained at work.

+## update

+Jon Woodring pointed out to me today that both SQLite3 and PostgreSQL clients can output to CSV without need of an external tool.
+Wish MySQL client did that!
+Instead MySQL client supports tab delimited output.
+I'm still concidering sql2csv due to the ammount work I do with MySQL database but I'm not sure if it will make it into to the datatools project or now since I suspect our MySQL usage will decline overtime as more projects are built with PostgreSQL and SQLite3.